Kethsar/ytarchive/README.md

 	-r, --retry-stream SECONDS
 		If waiting for a scheduled livestream, re-check if the stream is up every SECONDS instead of waiting for the initial scheduled time.
+		If SECONDS is less than the poll delay youtube gives (typically 15 seconds), then this will be set to the value youtube provides.

+	--save
+		Automatically save any downloaded data and files if not having ffmpeg run when sigint is received.
+You will be prompted otherwise.

+	--no-save
+		Do not save any downloaded data and files if not having ffmpeg run when sigint is received.
+You will be prompted otherwise.

 	--threads THREAD_COUNT
 		Set the number of threads to use for downloading audio and video